 Before we begin, you should know that design is just one of the expenses you’ll bear when creating a new website.

 - Web design.
 Web design is the first phase of the process, and arguably the most important phase, since it will determine the layout, style, framework, and aesthetics of your website.
-Here, you’ll make a number of decisions, including the number of pages you want to design, the branding and aesthetic style of the site, and even small details like the organization of the footer.
+Here, you’ll make a number of decisions, including the number of page you want to design, the branding and aesthetic style of the site, and even small details like the organization of the footer.

 - Website hosting and maintenance.
 You’ll have to pay to host your website, keeping it live.
 You’ll also have to practice routine website maintenance, keeping your site secure, up-to-date, and functional.

 - Website marketing.
-Don’t forget about marketing!
+Don’t forget about Digital marketing!
 Even if your website is beautiful and packed with high-quality content, there’s no guarantee that people are going to find it on their own.
-Marketing strategies like search engine optimization (SEO), pay-per-click (PPC) ads, and social media marketing are a major help here.
+Digital Marketing strategies like search engine optimization (SEO), pay-per-click (PPC) ads, and social media marketing are a major help here.

 - Web hosting services.
 Website hosting services vary wildly due to the number of hosting companies available and the number of hosting options available.
-For example, sharing a server with other websites can save you money, possibly even allowing you to host your site for free, but you’ll need to pay thousands of dollars per year for dedicated servers.
+For example, sharing a server with other websites can save you money, possibly even allowing you to host your site for free, but you’ll need to pay thousands of dollar per year for dedicated servers.

 - Templates and themes.
 You can purchase pre-made themes and templates to use as the basis for your design; these range from a few bucks to hundreds of dollars.